 Apollo has medium to large, oval fruit with smooth, thin, light-green skin and a blue-green surface bloom.
 Pulp well-developed, slightly gritty.
 Flavor very pleasant, quality excellent.
 Ripens mid to late-season.
-Tree upright and spreading, to 8 ft. tall, vigorous and productive.
+Tree is upright and spreading, vigorous and productive.
 Self-fertile, and will pollinate our other varieties.

 You deserve to have this hardy, exotic and beautiful evergreen shrub on your patio or in your yard.
 Pineapple Guava features dark, glossy green foliage with a whitish-silver cast underneath and striking flowers, crimson red in the center with sweet and tasty pink petals.
 Some compare the flavor to cotton candy.
 Following the flowers are dark green, apricot size or larger fruit with the flavors of mint and pineapple.
 Naturally compact, Pineapple Guava is also one the most drought resistant plants we know of.